AhmedElTabarani/AnimationRecorderGodot/README.md

 ## Installation

+- Download this project as a ZIP
+- Extract it :)
-You can download this project as a ZIP, then extract it, inside the project folder you will find a folder called `AnimationRecorder` that contain `Record` scene and its script, move the `AnimationRecorder` folder inside your project, you can add it inside `addons/` folder if you want.
+- Inside the project folder you will find a folder called `AnimationRecorder`
+- Move the `AnimationRecorder` folder inside your project, you can add it inside `addons/` folder if you want.

 ## Properties